FernandoSzkvarak/FernandoSzkvarak/README.md

 - 👋 Hi, I’m Fernando Szkvarak
 - 🧍 I am 16 years old;
-- 👀 I’m interested in games and science conputer
+- 👀 I’m interested in games and science computer
 - 🌱 I’m currently learning a schedule
-- 🏠 Live in Brazil
+- 🏠 I live in Brazil
 - 📚 3rd year high school student;
 - ⌨️ I have some knowledge about basic programming
 - 📫 contacte me for the email (fernandodesengrini11@gmail.com)